manideepmamindlapally/manideepmamindlapally.github.io/index.md

 ## Updates
 <div class="updates" style="height: 10em; overflow-y: scroll; text-align: left">

+[<i>Dec '21</i>] Received the Nilanjan Ganguly Memorial Award for the best Bachelor Thesis in my cohort for session 2020-21.
+Very happy about it!
+Many thanks to my supervisor Amitalok sir and other collaborators Anuj, Pranav, and Manoj sir. <br/>

+[<i>Sep '21</i>] Paper "On Commitment over General Compound Channels" got accepted at COMSNETS 2022.
+Many thanks and congrats to co-authors! <br/>

 [<i>Oct '21</i>] All done!
 This website is up and running now.
 Stay tuned here for updates. <br/>

 [<i>Sep '21</i>] Paper "On the Commitment Capacity of Reverse Elastic Channels" got accepted at ITW 2021.
 Many thanks and congrats to co-authors! <br/>